dalibo/ansible-collection-dolibarr/README.md

 2.16

-For more information about our testing procedure, you can read the the [dedicated howto](docs/testing.md)
+For more information about our testing procedure, you can read the [dedicated howto](docs/testing.md)

 ## Included content

 ## Using this collection

-Please refer to the examples in the readmes of the role.
+Please refer to the examples in the readme of the role.

 See [Ansible Using
 collections](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html)